taylorrsallen/blade_of_aventine/README.md

 - Barracks that spawn centurions
 - Horn that when interacted signals all ally units to attack enemy bread
 - Interact with horn again to signal retreat
+- Gong to interact with to bring enemy wave early

+- Graphic to signify current tower level
+- Graphic to signify current tower exp
+- Graphic to signify current tower hp

+- Not sure
     - Put held exp into towers by standing next to them and holding E
     - Take exp out of towers by hitting them with your scepter
-- Towers level up at exp thresholds and gain specific buffs (same as Pixeljunk)
     - No tower friendly fire?
 (On second thought, maybe we keep it, it's kind of funny)
-- Towers prioritize targets with bread based on distance from point to protect, and they prioritize them over all other targets

 - Final boss

+- Book that shows discovered tower recipes and hints at non-secret recipes

 - Victory screen
 - Defeat screen